Brain Metastases: Staging and Treatment

 These therapies target specific changes on a cell that help cancer grow and spread.
 Your tumor will be tested for these specific targets.

-There are many targeted therapies that can be used in the treatment of brain mets because they also target the primary tumor.
-Some targeted therapies used in the treatment of brain mets are lapatinib, erlotinib, gefitinib, osimertinib, vemurafenib, alectinib, brigatinib, ceritinib, tucatinib, and trastuzumab, depending on where the primary tumor is.
+There are many targeted therapies used to treat brain mets.
+The types of therapy used will depend on your primary tumor.
+Some targeted therapies are lapatinib, erlotinib, gefitinib, osimertinib, vemurafenib, alectinib, brigatinib, ceritinib, tucatinib, and trastuzumab.

 Immunotherapy

-To learn more about your specific cancer type and their treatment use our cancer types menu.
+To learn more about your specific cancer type and its treatment, use our cancer types menu.

 Clinical Trials